Rutgers-ML-grads/rml/talks.md

 # Rutgers Machine Learning Reading Group

 >A talk series and reading group for deep networks and other machine learning topics.
->Meetings are weekly on Thursddays at 5 pm (2016 Spring) in CBIM.
+>Meetings are weekly on Thursdays at 5 pm (2016 Spring) in CBIM.

 * TOC
 {:toc}